Dietary choices and behaviours for promoting satiety, controlling cravings and weight management.

 An increasing body of research demonstrates that our level of concentration and awareness of our food during mealtimes, the speed at which we eat and chew our food, the timing of our meals and the combination of foods we prepare, interfere with our hunger/ satisfy cues, unhealthful food cravings/ choices and weight management.

-Known as mindful eating, this concept involves being truly aware of what is going in our surroundings, specifically, focusing on the colours, aromas, flavours, and textures of your food, chewing thoroughly and slowly, eating without the distraction from electronic devices or books and sitting down at a table whilst eating, not standing, or in bed, or ‘on the move’ in between running errands or appointments.
+Known as mindful eating, this concept involves being truly aware of what is going on in our surroundings, specifically, focusing on the colours, aromas, flavours, and textures of your food, chewing thoroughly and slowly, and eating without the distraction from electronic devices or books and sitting down at a table whilst eating, not standing, or in bed, or ‘on the move in between running errands or appointments.

 The incorporation of mindful eating has beneficial effects on digestion as this process involves a complex series of hormonal signals between the gut and the nervous system, in which the brain requires at least 20 minutes for the fullness hormone leptin to be released and for the brain register satiety.
 This means, that by eating quickly may lead us to overeat as the fullness cue to the brain is delayed.
 So before grabbing a second helping of food, wait a few minutes, try to ask yourself ‘Am I still hungry?’